KSXY: History

 On February 8, 2008, KSXY moved to 100.9 FM in yet another frequency swap, this time with KXTS which took over the 98.7 FM frequency.

-In July 2011, KSXY began shifting its direction back to Rhythmic Top 40, thus putting it in competition with KHTH after it debuted with a Mainstream Top 40 direction.
+In July 2011, KSXY began shifting its direction back to rhythmic Top 40, thus putting it in competition with KHTH after it debuted with a Mainstream Top 40 direction.
 Some country music was mixed into the rotation in 2015.

 On September 8, 2017, KSXY flipped to alternative rock as "Modern Alternative, The 101".
 The change returned the format to the market after Sinclair dropped the format on KNOB 5 months prior.

+On June 26, 2023, KSXY dropped the alternative format and branding and launched Spanish CHR "Latino 100.9".